 Associate Professor Eng Ooi is the current Chair and a key member of the Flinders Multi-Disciplinary Head and Neck cancer team.
 He has many years of experience in head and neck surgery for benign and malignant (cancer) disease from his training in Adelaide and in Toronto.
-He is Vice-President of the Australian and New Zealand Head and Neck Cancer Society whose aim is to promote quality care for all head and neck cancer patients.
+He is current President of the Australian and New Zealand Head and Neck Cancer Society whose aim is to promote quality care for all head and neck cancer patients.

 He is conducting research into developing a blood and breath test to detect head and neck cancers, novel treatments for swallowing difficulties in patients after treatment of their head and neck cancer.

 Tonsil cancer associated with the human papillomavirus is the fastest growing head and neck cancer in Australia.
 Associate Professor Ooi received a Garnett Passe and Rodney Williams Memorial research grant to conduct research into developing a blood-based biomarker for HPV HNSCC (tonsil cancer).
 The results using a blood based extracellular vesicle microRNAs have been published.
 This is very exciting as there is currently no such blood test available.
 Please ask for a referral to see Associate Professor Ooi if you are concerned that you may have tonsil or throat cancer.

 Associate Professor Ooi is now offering privately insured patients with tonsil and tongue base cancer the option of trans-oral robotic surgery (TORS) using the Da Vinci Robot at Flinders Private Hospital.

 He specialises in head and neck “lumps”, cancers, salivary gland (parotid and submandibular) diseases especially stone obstruction, skull base and removal of benign and cancerous growths in the neck.

 He has received training in performing a thyroidectomy for thyroid cancers from his training in Toronto.
 Associate Professor Ooi is a specialist ENT surgeon who can operate on your thyroid cancer, including thyroid cancers which have spread to your neck lymph glands.